Azure/azure-sdk-for-java/applicationconfig/client/README.md

 ### General

-When you interact with App Configuration using the .NET SDK, errors returned by the service correspond to the same HTTP status codes returned for [REST API][azconfig_rest] requests.
+When you interact with App Configuration using this Java client library, errors returned by the service correspond to the same HTTP status codes returned for [REST API][azconfig_rest] requests.

 For example, if you try to retrieve a Configuration Setting that doesn't exist in your Configuration Store, a `404` error is returned, indicating `Not Found`.